orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 Staples store at Marathali, Bangalore.
 This was incidentally the first purchase, specifically made for 'trying things out'.

-We tried if we could control our original solution of Dasher with this small-mouse in the way such that it could be used like a click device.
-We studied Dasher again and saw that the whole operation can be controlled using a single switch, but we did not find a way to interface that single switch to our mouse.
+I tried if we could control our original solution of Dasher with this small-mouse in the way such that it could be used like a click device.
+I studied Dasher again and saw that the whole operation can be controlled using a single switch, but I did not find a way to interface that single switch to our mouse.

 So, I wrote to the dasher mailing list to seek help from experts.
-Dr. Julius who is an expert in assistive technology suggested that we try out camera mouse, which can recognize Avinash's face and thus he should be able to to control the mouse movements with his head.
+Dr. Julius who is an expert in assistive technology suggested that I try out camera mouse, which can recognize Avinash's face and thus he should be able to to control the mouse movements with his head.
 This was an innovative suggestion, which we had not tried in our earlier attempts.

 Fourth Accessibility Device - A camera mouse
 --------------------------------------------

 The camera mouse solution was an interesting one.
-We setup the camera mouse that it could recognize some fixed point in Avinash's face and as he moved his head the position of the mouse pointer could be controlled.
+I setup the camera mouse that it could recognize some fixed point in Avinash's face and as he moved his head the position of the mouse pointer could be controlled.

-And to our surprise, we found that "It worked!"
-We practised a lot with the camera mouse solution, working in tandem with Dasher.
+And to our surprise, we found that "It worked!".
+He practised a lot with the camera mouse solution, working in tandem with Dasher.
 These were the first few words written by Avinash using the Camera Mouse on Dasher.